kneelinghorse/OODS-Foundry/docs/viz/normalized-viz-spec.md

 Validation errors include a JSON pointer path (`/encoding/x/field`) and ajv keyword so we can surface actionable diagnostics in the CLI or Storybook.

+## Interactions

+Mission B22.2 introduces declarative interaction traits to the spec.
+Each entry contains:

+- `id` – predicate name consumed across renderers.
+- `select` – the selection primitive (e.g., `{ type: 'point', on: 'hover', fields: ['region'] }`).
+- `rule` – how the predicate is applied (`visual`, `tooltip`, or `filter`).

+Adapters read these entries to add Vega-Lite `params` bindings, tooltip channels, and the ECharts interaction mapper (event handlers + formatter functions).
+Keep the rules simple (one concern per trait) so they compose across renderers.